Suburban officer charged with assaulting woman during arrest; Chief says it is not true

 DIXMOOR, Ill. — A south suburban police officer was charged with assaulting a 66-year-old woman.

-Prosecutors said Dixmoor police commander Ronald Burge Jr., 31, dragged a 66-year-old grandmother into a police station in October and repeatedly slammed her face into a wall.
+Prosecutors said Dixmoor Police Cmdr.
+Ronald Burge Jr., 31, dragged a 66-year-old grandmother into a police station in October and repeatedly slammed her face into a wall.

 He is charged with aggravated battery and official misconduct.